 PBI sends teams of volunteers backed up by an international support network to accompany human rights defenders and communities in areas of conflict.

-Over 35 years PBI has protected the lives on hundreds of organisations and communities in 11 countries.
+Since 1981 PBI has protected the lives on hundreds of organisations and communities in 11 countries.
 Our presence has enabled them to continue and expand their work with greater confidence despite threats because of the feeling of greater security and moral support provided by PBI volunteers from more than 30 countries.
 Groups we have accompanied include indigenous communities, environmental organisations, lawyers, women’s organisations, trades unions, and relatives of the disappeared.

 What difference does accompaniment make?

 Protective accompaniment has three simultaneous and mutually reinforcing effects.
 The presence of international volunteers protects threatened activists by raising the stakes for potential attackers.
 It provides moral support and international solidarity for civil society activism by opening space for threatened organisations thereby giving them the confidence to carry out their work.
 In addition it strengthens the international movement for peace and human rights by giving accompaniment volunteers with a powerful first-hand experience that becomes a sustained source of inspiration to themselves and others upon their return to their home countries.

 The accompaniment volunteer is the embodiment of international human rights concern, a compelling and visible reminder to those using violence that their actions will have repercussions nationally and internationally.
 When the level of threat is high accompaniment is sometimes round the clock.
 In other situations volunteers stay with threatened communities or remain in the offices of organisations, and accompany threatened activists when they travel.
 Another form of accompaniment is regular phone calls to organisations to check on their safety.